LOOF-sys/Discord-Voice-Patcher/README.md

-# Discord Voice Patcher
+# Discord Voice Patcher (Discontinued until further notice)
 - This tool was created by extensive analysis of discords voice node to force stereo to enable itself even though its disabled in the core without javascript access
 - Report audio quality problems or crashing/loading/sound not working in Issues
-- Known issue: Bitrate is still not uncapped (next update should be fixed)
+- Known issue: Bitrate is still not uncapped

 ## Usage
 - For usage in closet cheating, this method is obsolete for the new standard that is used today but this can be used for integration